Toglefritz/flutter_splendid_ble/README.md

 **Example Use-Cases:**

-- A mobile game that uses the phone as a BLE-enabled game controller.
+- Using a phone as a BLE-enabled game controller.
 - A conference app turning a tablet into an information kiosk, broadcasting BLE signals for attendee engagement and navigation.
 - An app that turns the device into a BLE beacon for location tracking.